codatio/codat-docs/docs/assess/portal/categorization-of-accounts.md

 There are two account categorization versions currently available in the Codat Portal.

 _Version 2_ supports our legacy [Enhanced Financials](/assess/reports/enhanced-financials-legacy/financials) endpoints.
 Continue using this version as your categories version if you are still calling these endpoints, as described in this article.

-_Version 3_ is a revised version of account categories that should be used going forward.
-It supports our new [Enhanced Financials](/assess/reports/enhanced-financials-revised/financials) endpoints.
-Learn how to [categorize the accounts](/assess/reports/enhanced-financials-revised/categorize-accounts) using _Version 3_.
 :::

 The chart of accounts defines the financial structure of a company by providing a list of all accounts used in the company's general ledger.